Enforcement action is taken when our planning enforcement team considers it appropriate to do so.

-We have a general discretion, which allows us to take enforcement action only when it considers it 'expedient' to do so.
+We have a general discretion, which allows us to take enforcement action only when it considers it appropriate to do so.

 We will therefore need to decide the extent to which public amenity or the use of land and buildings are harmed.

 This means that we will not always decide to take action, although quick and effective action will be taken where it is plainly necessary.

 The process of enforcement actions is often complex.
 This means there can be some delay in taking enforcement action.